coleifer/huey/docs/signals.rst

-For example, if you implement a signal handler that posts some data to REST API, everything might work fine until the REST API goes down or stops being responsive -- which will cause the signal handler to block, which then prevents the consumer from moving on to the next task.
+For example, if you implement a signal handler that posts some data to REST API, everything might work fine until the REST API goes down or stops being responsive, which will cause the signal handler to block, which then prevents the consumer from moving on to the next task.

 Another consideration is the :ref:`management of shared resources <shared_resources>`